headlamp-k8s/headlamp/docs/development/frontend.md

 make docs
 ```

-The API output mardown is generated in docs/development/api and is not
+The API output markdown is generated in docs/development/api and is not
 committed to git, but is shown on the website at
 [headlamp/latest/development/api](https://headlamp.dev/docs/latest/development/api/)

 ## Storybook

-Components can be discovered, developed and tested inside the 'storybook'.
+Components can be discovered, developed, and tested inside the 'storybook'.

 From within the [Headlamp](https://github.com/headlamp-k8s/headlamp/) repo run: